MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ### -ProxyBypass

-Empties the list of entries for proxy bypass.
+Specifies whether to empty the list of entries for proxy bypass.
 You don't need to specify a value with this switch.

 To replace all existing values with the values you specify, use the **Set-MpPreference** cmdlet: